s-miyazawa/teep-wasm-demo/attester/README.md

 (container)$ iwasm app.wasm
 ```

 - If you want to run the program using Docker only, execute the following command.
-In this configuration, the TAM mock server runs in the background, and the TEEP Agent is executed on top of it.
+In this configuration, the TAM mock server runs in the background, and then the TEEP Agent is executed.

 ```
 host$ docker build -t teep-attester .